Suryesh/Algopwn/README.md

 [fetch data]
 [fetch settings]

-Do you want to update this index's settings with payload (highlightPreTag=hacked)? (y/n): y [+] Update Response: {...}
+Do you want to update this index's settings with payload (highlightPreTag=Hacked by Suryesh)? (y/n): y [+] Update Response: {...}

 [+] PoC Verification URL: